 Hint

 It only takes a couple of minutes per side to cook the shrimp.
 Remove them from the heat as soon as they're pink and C-shaped to avoid overcooking them.
 Easily use olive oil in place of coconut oil as well.
+This will make you lemon garlic pasta with shrimp come out perfect every time!

 Storage